 Covenants.
 Operator and HUD covenant and agree as follows:

 DEFINITIONS.
-Any capitalized term or word used herein but not defined shall have the meaning given to such term in the Borrower’s Security Instrument.
+Any capitalized term or word used herein but not defined shall have the meaning given to such term in the Borrower Security Instrument.
 The following terms, when used in this Agreement (including when used in the above recitals), shall have the following meanings, whether capitalized or not and whether singular or plural, unless, in the context, an incongruity results:

 “AR Financing Documents” means the documents approved by HUD evidencing, securing, and made as a condition to any accounts receivable loan to Operator in connection with the Project.

-“Borrower” shall mean __     ___, a __     ___ organized and existing under the laws of __     ___, the Borrower in connection with the Project and a party to the Borrower’s Security Instrument.
+“Borrower” shall mean __     ___, a __     ___ organized and existing under the laws of __     ___, the Borrower in connection with the Project and a party to the Borrower Security Instrument.
 Borrower is sometimes referred to in the Loan Documents or in Program Obligations as the “Owner” or the “Mortgagor.”

-“Borrower-Operator Agreement” means any agreement relating to operation of the Healthcare Facility by and between [Borrower OR Master Tenant] and Operator, including any Operator Lease.
+“Borrower-Operator Agreement” means any agreement relating to operation of the Healthcare Facility by and between Borrower or Master Tenant (if at the time the Healthcare Facility is now or hereafter included in a Master Lease) and Operator, including any Operator Lease.

-“Borrower’s Regulatory Agreement” means that certain Healthcare Regulatory Agreement – Borrower dated as of __     ___, relating to the Project, and made by and between Borrower and HUD.
+“Borrower Regulatory Agreement” means that certain Healthcare Regulatory Agreement – Borrower dated as of __     ___, relating to the Project, and made by and between Borrower and HUD.

-“Borrower’s Security Instrument” means that certain Healthcare [Mortgage, Deed of Trust, Deed to Secure Debt, or other designation], Assignment of Leases, Rents and Revenue, and Security Agreement, made by Borrower, relating to the Project.
+“Borrower Security Instrument” means that certain Healthcare [Mortgage, Deed of Trust, Deed to Secure Debt, or other designation], Assignment of Leases, Rents and Revenue, and Security Agreement, made by Borrower, relating to the Project.

 “Business Day” means any day other than a Saturday or a Sunday, a federal holiday or holiday in the state where the Project is located or other day on which the federal government or the government of the state where the Project is located is not open for business.
 When not specifically designated as a Business Day, the term “day” shall refer to a calendar day.